chetem/CHScrollingNavBarViewController/README.md

 + `-startNavBarScrolling:` in `-scrollViewWillBeginDragging:`
 + `-followScrollViewScrolling:` in `-scrollViewDidScroll:`
 + `-endScrollViewScrolling:willDecelerate:` in `-scrollViewDidEndDragging:willDecelerate:`
+and pass along the scrollView and decelerate parameters

 That's it!
 Your navigation bar should scroll along with your scrollable view.
+See the example for clarification.